Anthony Rizzo Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Angels pitching staff ranks 21st in MLB.
+- The Angels pitching staff is 24th in the league with a collective 8.3 strikeouts per nine innings.

-- The Angels have the 10th-ranked team ERA among all league pitching staffs (3.73).
+- The Angels' 3.62 team ERA ranks ninth among all league pitching staffs.

-- Angels pitchers combine to surrender the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- Angels pitchers combine to allow 14 home runs (0.8 per game), the sixth-fewest in the league.

-- Suarez (0-1) gets the starting nod for the Angels, his third this season.
+- Canning (0-0) starts for the Angels, his second of the season.

-- The left-hander last appeared in relief on Monday, when he threw 2/3 innings against the Boston Red Sox while giving up hits.
+- His most recent appearance was out of the bullpen on Tuesday when the righty tossed 2/3 innings against the New York Yankees while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.